AdobeDocs/analytics.en/help/components/classifications/c-sub-classifications.md

 ![](assets/Multi-Level-Class-popup.png)

 **Parent classifications:** A parent classification is any classification that has an associated child classification.
 A classification can be both a parent and child classification.
-The top-level parent classifications correspond to single-level classifications (See [Single-Level Classifications](/help/components/classifications/c-sub-classifications.md)).
+The top-level parent classifications correspond to single-level classifications.

 **Child classifications:** A child classification is any classification that has another classification as its parent instead of the variable.
 Child classifications provide additional information about their parent classification.
 For example, a [!UICONTROL Campaigns] classification might have a Campaign Owner child classification. [!UICONTROL Numeric] classifications also function as metrics in classification reports.